Beatrice Atim Anywar: In the FDC political party

 She entered Uganda's elective politics by contesting for the Kitgum Municipality Constituency parliamentary seat in 2006.
 She was elected, defeating the National Resistance Movement candidate Santa Okot.
-She was appointed as the shadow minister for environment, during her first term in parliament, due to her environmental activism.
+She was appointed as the shadow minister for the environment during her first term in parliament, due to her environmental activism.

-She became well known for her work to save the Mabira Forest in Uganda.
-The president Yoweri Museveni, and the government, had prior to her work decided to sell the forest to the sugar company Sugar Corporation of Uganda Limited (SCOUL) to cut it down and convert it into a sugar cane plantation for ethanol production.
-Atim fought along with for example the National Association of Professional Environmentalists to stop the felling, and organized a boycott of SCOUL's sugar.
+She became well-known for her work to save the Mabira Forest in Uganda.
+The president, Yoweri Museveni, and the government had, prior to her work, decided to sell the forest to the sugar company Sugar Corporation of Uganda Limited (SCOUL) to cut it down and convert it into a sugar cane plantation for ethanol production.
+Atim fought along with, for example, the National Association of Professional Environmentalists to stop the felling, and organised a boycott of SCOUL's sugar.

 In 2007, about 100,000 Ugandans demonstrated in a demonstration called the "Save Mabira Crusade" against the president and military to save the forest.
-Three people died and many were hurt.
+Three people died, and many were hurt.
 Atim Anywar's house was besieged by military and police, and she was imprisoned for terrorism.